numberly/gangway/docs/how-it-works/google.md

-# Connecting gangway to Google
+# Connecting Gangway to Google
 It is possible to use Google as an OAuth provider with gangway.
 To do so follow the instructions below:

 ## Setting Up Google OAuth